ftcardoso/dataModels/PublicTransportation/ServiceNetwork/Trip/doc/spec.md

 ## Description

 This entity model a particular trip model, including all properties which can be used to characterize trips from public transport networks.
 This data model is based on the the [General Transit Feed Specification (GTFS)](https://developers.google.com/transit/gtfs/) that defines a common format for public transportation schedules and associated geographic information.
+A trip consists of one or more segments, which can belong to different routes within a type of public transport, or even different types of public transports, belonging to different agencies.

 ## Data Model